-Mission Wealth's Spotlight on the Team for July is Client Advisor Associate, Shane Holt.
-Shane joined the Mission Wealth team one year ago in July 2018.
-Shane has over 11 years of experience within the industry and is currently pursuing his CFP® designation.
+Mission Wealth's Spotlight on the Team for July 2019 is Client Advisor Associate, Shane Holt.
+Shane joined the Mission Wealth team in July 2018 and has over 11 years of experience within the finance industry.
 In this interview, read about Shane's love for travel and the outdoors, his knowledge of Behavioral Finance, and his reverence for Fleetwood Mac's album, Rumors!

 What are a few childhood experiences you had that formed who you are today?